diyaj1210/AI-Assisted-Chatbot/README.md

 - Markdown to HTML table formatting
 - Safe SQL execution and sanitization

+## 📦 Dataset
+This project uses the Pagila PostgreSQL dataset, a rich sample schema for DVD rental businesses.

 ## 📜 License
 This project is licensed under the MIT License.